 1. Saint Andrew's Abbey

-A monk Benedictine Monastery of the Congregation of the Annunciation, located in Valyermo, Saint Andrew’s Abbey is a perfect place to be when you want peace and quiet.
+A monk Benedictine Monastery of the Congregation of the Annunciation, located in Valyermo, Saint Andrew’s Abbey is a perfect place to visit when you want peace and quiet.
 Given its location in the Mojave Desert, you will have your much-needed silence here.
 It is a famous retreat center in California, where everyone can visit since the monastery doesn’t belong to any parish.
 Aside from being a place of prayer, it is also famous for its ceramics.
 Additionally, several of the monks here teach at the seminary and in colleges around the area.

 Saint Andrew's Abbey